Skip to content

 Question for Discussion

-Most people today say morality is relative — until someone wrongs them personally.
-Do you think moral relativism is an honest intellectual position or a convenient one?
-How might your group lovingly challenge someone who claims there is no objective right and wrong?
+Most people say morality is relative — until someone wrongs them personally.
+Is moral relativism an honest position or a convenient one?
+How would you lovingly press a friend who says 'that's just your truth' after their phone gets stolen?

 Day 1Day 2 of 28Day 3